krasovsky22/style-studio-ai/docs/development-roadmap.md

 This development roadmap provides a comprehensive plan for building Style Studio AI from the ground up.
 The phased approach ensures that critical MVP features are delivered first, followed by advanced features that will differentiate the product in the market.

+**Current Progress (June 10, 2025):**

+- ✅ **Phase 0 - Project Foundation: COMPLETED**
+- 🔄 **Phase 1 - MVP Core Development: READY TO BEGIN**

 Key success factors:

-- Rapid MVP development and testing
+- ✅ Rapid MVP development foundation established with modern stack
-- Strong focus on user experience
+- ✅ Strong focus on user experience with shadcn/ui components
-- Scalable technical architecture
+- ✅ Scalable technical architecture with Next.js 15 + TypeScript
-- Comprehensive error handling
+- ✅ Comprehensive development tools and quality checks
-- Regular user feedback incorporation
+- 🔄 Ready for backend integration and core feature development
-- Continuous performance optimization
+- 🔄 Continuous performance optimization planned

-The timeline is aggressive but achievable with proper resource allocation and focused execution.
+The timeline is aggressive but achievable with proper resource allocation and focused execution. **Phase 0 has been completed successfully**, providing a solid foundation for rapid development.
 Regular milestone reviews and adjustments will be necessary to ensure successful delivery.